openjdk/jdk/src/java.base/share/man/java.md

     be loaded on top of those in the `<static_archive>`.
 -   On Windows, the above path delimiter `:` should be replaced with `;`

 The names "static" and "dynamic" are used for historical reasons.
-The dynamic archive may be less efficient as it does not support the following optimizations:

--   Java heap objects cannot be stored in the dynamic archive.
--   Class files that are created by JDK 5 or before cannot be stored in the dynamic archive.
--   Lambda expressions cannot be resolved ahead-of-time for classes in the dynamic archive.
+The dynamic archive, while still useful, supports fewer optimizations than available for the static CDS archive.
+If the full set of CDS/AOT optimizations are desired, consider using the AOTCache features describe below.

 The JVM can use up to two archives.
 To use only a single `<static_archive>`, you can omit the `<dynamic_archive>` portion: